tjdmrtz/c17/docs/ARCHITECTURE.md

-# 🏗️ System Architecture
+# System Architecture

-This document describes the complete architecture of the Crystallographic Pattern Generator and Phase Transition system.
+Architecture of the Crystallographic Pattern Generator and Phase Transition system.

 ---